samp805/cern_hgtd_Si_vs_SiW/README.md

 # Stuff that might be confusing
-You don't see these files in this repo because they're too large, but I refer to them in my code a lot
     - with(out)W.root --> original beam data with electron momentum 20 GeV
     - with(out)Wv2.root --> flat electron momentum ranging from 20 GeV to 100 GeV (you train on this one)
     - with(out)Wv3.root --> 100 GeV
     - with(out)Wv4.root --> 45 GeV
     - withoutWv5.root --> 45 GeV with pileup deposited around the electron(s) in the event

+You don't see these files in this repo because they're too large, but I refer to them in my code a lot.
 Sometimes I refer to the energies they correspond to as v2, v3, v4 but other times I use the actual energy itself (like in applied results below).

 # Explanation of different energies (max_energy, combined2_energy, etc)
-{To reduce noise, we want to take the energy in the calorimeter to as small of area as possible.
+To reduce noise, we want to take the energy in the calorimeter to as small of area as possible.
 At the same time, we want the detection efficiency to be as close to unity as possible.
 I test a range of clusters: one tower (max energy), 2 adjacent towers (combined2_energy), 4 (2x2 square) adjacent towers (combined4_energy), and 9 (3x3 square) adjacent towers (combined9_towers).
-You'll find that combined9_towers often performs the best in detection efficiency, but keep in mind when you have pileup it'll also have the most noise.}
+You'll find that combined9_towers often performs the best in detection efficiency, but keep in mind when you have pileup it'll also have the most noise.

 # applied_results/
     - These root files are the outputs of applying the weights from your MVA boosted regression tree training